ethangclark/r2v/README.md

   someObs.someOtherAction()
 })
 ```

+#### Setters

+Setters are actions that better-mobx auto-generates for you.
+They are automatically generated for all non-function fields.
+So, if you define `const myObs = observer('myObserverName', { abc: 123 })`, `myObs.setAbc` will be automatically defined and always-available.

 #### IMPORTANT
 You must ONLY pull values out of observables from WITHIN observers and reactions for the observers and reactions to update when the observables update.